5 Estimate Terms and Conditions for Your Small Business

 General Estimate Terms and Conditions Sample

-1. This estimate is an approximation and is not guaranteed.
-The estimate is based on information provided from the client regarding project requirements.
-Actual cost may change once all project elements are finalized or negotiated.
-Prior to any changes of cost, the client will be notified.
-Estimate valid for 30 days.
+This project estimate is an approximation based on information and requirements provided by the client and is not guaranteed.
+Actual costs and terms may change once all project elements are discussed, negotiated, and finalized.
+Prior to any change in costs, the client will be notified.
+This estimate is valid for 30 days.

 Detailed Estimate Terms and Conditions Sample

-2. Services.
-Upon acceptance by you, Ivie will perform the printing or other services described in the estimate.
-Any additional services requested by you and not covered by the estimate will incur additional charges.
+Services: Upon acceptance, our company will perform the services described in the estimate.
+Any additional services requested by the client not discussed are not covered by the estimate and will incur additional charges.

 Payment Terms and Conditions Sample

-6. Unless explicitly agreed prior to commencement of work, payment will be due in full upon completion of the work or services provided.
-Where a quotation has been provided, the full amount, less any payments already made, is payable.
-Where a quotation has not been provided, The Company’s agent will advise the customer of the amount due and will post a detailed receipted invoice within 72 hours.
+Unless agreed upon prior to commencement of work, delivery, or services, payment will be due in full upon completion.
+Where a quotation has been given, the full amount due, less any payments made, is payable.
+Where a quotation has not been provided, The Company’s agent will advise the customer of the amount due and will provide a detailed invoice within 72 hours.

 All prices include sales tax at the appropriate rate.